Unlocked phones are all the rage, but what does the term mean, and when is the right time to make the investment?

 Should you buy an unlocked iPhone?

 These days, you hear a lot about "buying unlocked" and how it's so much better.
-But, like all things, it's not that simple.
-Whether you should buy an unlocked depends on a lot of things, but thankfully it's easier than ever to make that decision; the number of ways to obtain one has risen dramatically over the past few years.
+However, like all things, it's not that simple.
+Whether you should buy unlocked depends on a lot of things, but thankfully it's easier than ever to make that decision; the number of ways to obtain one has risen dramatically over the past few years.

-But should you?
+Should you though?
 There are several reasons to buy an unlocked iPhone: